 Bangkok is full of so many activities.
 It is very much an Asian city, but with so many tourists and such a large expat community that it can be difficult to find places that aren’t filled with westerners.

-Below, I am sharing some of the best ways to get off-the-beaten-path to have a unique experience while visiting Bangkok!
+Below, I am sharing some of the best ways to get off-the-beaten-path to have a unique experience while you visit Bangkok!

 Learn The Basics